cdhooper/epm7128sqc160_breakout/README.md

 -------------------------------------------------------------

-Configuration:
+* Configuration
 1. Set VCCIO jumper to 5V
 2. Set VCCJTAG jumper to 5V
 3. Connect a USB-C power supply to the USB-C header or connect a bench power supply to the 5V and GND header.
 4. Connect your JTAG programmer to the board.

 -------------------------------------------------------------